taocpp/PEGTL/doc/Rule-Reference.md

 These rules are available in multiple versions,

-* in namespace `tao::pegtl::utf8` to parse UTF-8,
+* in namespace `tao::pegtl::utf8` for UTF-8 encoded inputs,
-* in namespace `tao::pegtl::utf16_be` to parse big-endian UTF-16,
+* in namespace `tao::pegtl::utf16_be` for big-endian UTF-16 encoded inputs,
-* in namespace `tao::pegtl::utf16_le` to parse little-endian UTF-16,
+* in namespace `tao::pegtl::utf16_le` for little-endian UTF-16 encoded inputs,
-* in namespace `tao::pegtl::utf32_be` to parse big-endian UTF-32,
+* in namespace `tao::pegtl::utf32_be` for big-endian UTF-32 encoded inputs,
-* in namespace `tao::pegtl::utf32_le` to parse little-endian UTF-32.
+* in namespace `tao::pegtl::utf32_le` for little-endian UTF-32 encoded inputs.

 For convenience, they also appear in multiple namespace aliases,

-* namespace alias `tao::pegtl::utf16` to parse native-endian UTF-16, and
+* namespace alias `tao::pegtl::utf16` for native-endian UTF-16 encoded inputs,
-* namespace alias `tao::pegtl::utf32` to parse native-endian UTF-32.
+* namespace alias `tao::pegtl::utf32` for native-endian UTF-32 encoded inputs.

 The following limitations apply to the UTF-16 and UTF-32 rules: